NathanielInman/kepler452b/README.md

   - Increase EN by 30, has a cooldown of 5 rounds between uses
   - No Cost
 3. **Disintegrate Cannon**
-  - Basic ranged attack deals 5d8 damage
+  - Basic ranged attack deals 5d8 splash damage to a medium-sized area
   - Costs 50EN

 #### Pyrotechnic